addisonia/Receipt-Splitter-9006/User Manual.md

 ### Tax input:
 - Enter tax amount (must be a number).
 - Defaults to 0 if no amount entered.
+- Splits tax amount proportionally among buyers by default (if no items are entered than tax amount is evenly split among buyers)
 - Value can be changed and will auto-update Cost per Buyer.
 - Press "Add" button or hit "Enter" key to add tax amount.